Skip to content

 JapanA Guide to Naoshima – 9 Amazing Things to See on Japan’s Quirky Art Island

-The Seto Inland Sea, which lies between southern Honshu and Shikoku is home to loads of little islands, but I don’t think there are any as unique and off-beat as Naoshima, which has the fitting nickname “Art Island”.
-Starting in the late 1980s, Naoshima has bit by bit been transformed from a sleepy fishing island…
+The Seto Inland Sea, which lies between Shikoku and southern Honshu, is home to lots of little islands, but I’m sure none of them are as interesting and off-beat as Naoshima, which has the fitting nickname “Art Island”.
+Since the late 1980s, Naoshima has slowly been transformed from a sleepy fishing island to a unique…

 A small wooden shrine under trees